Chribtoper/supersheet-frontend/README.md

               Select your sheet from the select bar located at the top of the page.
               Click on the 'Delete Product Sheet' button to delete your sheet.

+            Credits to https://github.com/pinceladasdaweb/ for the Imgur drop box itself